 Summer Lake Retreat

-This year, when planning our weekend getaway, I had looked into "glamping," which is luxurious camping with nicer accommodations than traditional camping.
+This year, when planning our weekend getaway, I reasearched "glamping," which is luxurious camping with nicer accommodations than traditional camping.
 Generally, glamping involves a large beautiful tent set up with lamps, rugs and a real bed, so everything is ready upon arrival.
-In my mind, I pictured a safari-style camp site like you see on amazing travel web sites.
-However, in reality I didn't find any nearby places that fit what I had envisioned for my first glamping experience.
-Ironically, our visit to Oakwood Resort in Syracuse, Indiana became the perfect blend of glamping within the setting of a lakeside resort.
+I was looking for a safari-style camp site as seen on amazing travel web sites.
+However, in reality I couldn't find any nearby places that fit what I envisioned.
+Ironically, our visit to Oakwood Resort in Syracuse, Indiana became the perfect blend of lakeside resort-style glamping.

 How We Chose Our Lake Retreat

-I used to think it was necessary to travel by car at least four or five hours away to feel it is a true "getaway."
+In the past, I thought it was necessary to travel by car at least four or five hours to feel a retreat is a true "getaway."
 In the past, this has included summer trips to the Indiana Dunes National Lakeshore; Four Winds Lakeside Inn on Lake Monroe in Bloomington, Indiana; downtown Chicago, Illinois; and Lake Michigan including South Haven, Saugatuck, Sleeping Bear Dunes National Lakeshore and Traverse City, Michigan.
 My husband has many fond memories at Lake Erie and Put-In-Bay, Ohio.

-It wasn't until recently that I changed my way of thinking about a summer retreat.
-I still want to visit places in surrounding states, but now, I'm more content considering places closer to home.
+Now, I've changed my perspective about a summer retreat.
+I still want to visit places in surrounding states, but I'm more content considering places closer to home.
 And that is how our mini lake weekend came about.

-For my husband and I, it was a natural progression to want to spend more time at this particular lake resort, so this summer we made that happen.
+It was a natural progression to want to spend more time at this particular lake resort, so this summer we made that happen.
 You might find yourself in a similar situation.
 There may be a fantastic place within a relatively short drive that could potentially be your new favorite weekend getaway if you take a good look around.
-Look online and seek referrals.
+Search online and seek referrals.
 It could be a hotel resort, a bed and breakfast or perhaps a private home or cottage.